What is co-op?

-By alternating work and study terms, you can test out different employers and career areas.
-Discover what you like (or dislike!) before you graduate.
+By alternating work and study terms, you can try different careers to see what you like (or dislike!) before you graduate.

 Gain valuable skills

-The University of Waterloo has more co-op employers than any one else.
-More employers means a larger selection of jobs and a broader range of experience.
+Waterloo has more co-op employers than any other university.
+More employers means more jobs and a broader range of experience.

 Smaller student loans

-Waterloo co-op students tend to have smaller student loans than other students and are more successful at paying them back.
+Waterloo co-op students have smaller student loans than other students and are more successful at paying them back.

 Build a network

-The people you'll meet during co-op work terms can be a great source of information once you graduate, providing references or tips about job opportunities.
+The people you'll meet during co-op work terms can be a great help once you graduate, providing references or tips about job opportunities.